Our COVID-19 Policies and Precautions

 Travelers need to fulfill French Polynesia’s entry requirements, which differ for vaccinated and unvaccinated travelers.

-Travelers aged 11+ will need to pass a RT-PCR test before departing their home country.
+Travelers aged 12+ will need to pass a RT-PCR or antigen test before departing their home country.
 This is true for all travelers, vaccinated or not, even with serology test results showing the presence of antibodies.

 Upon arrival at Tahiti’s international airport, each traveler aged 6+ will be given an RT-PCR self-test kit with instructions.
 The test can be performed under the supervision of a health professional in a dedicated area at the airport from 5am to 10am.
 Outside of these hours, travelers must take their test on the day of their arrival and leave it at their hotel reception in Tahiti.